stolksdorf/vitreum/docs/options.md

 `bundle` - an array of [globs]() that should be ignored when considering which packages to bundle in `libs.js`.
 This is useful when using private npm modules. _defaults:_ `[]`

+`transformLibs` - (default: false) if true applies the babel transforms to your libs.
+This will greatly slowdown build times.

 `packagesToTransform` - an array of package names that should be ignored when considering which packages to bundle in `libs.js`.
 This is useful when using private npm modules. _defaults:_ `[]`

 `template` - string path to a js file that will be used to create the html renders for each entrypoint. _default:_ `vitreum/lib/templates/html.js`